 - To promote fair employment practices in the economy and ensure that locals are given fair opportunities; and

-- To encourage companies to engage foreign talent who have specialist skills that our economy can benefit from.
+- To encourage companies to engage foreign talent with specialist skills that benefit our economy.

 In line with these three goals, the Ministry of Manpower (“MOM”) has implemented specific policies to target companies that are merely hiring foreign talent to save costs, as reflected in the table below: